yale-cpsc-213/blog-starter/README.md

 * Then create an app on Heroku: `heroku create`, and it'll generate a random name for your app for you unless you add params like `heroku create blah`, and it'll create blah.herokuapp.com for you.
 * Then deploy the code: `git push heroku master`
 * You can now access your site by opening the link (eg blah.herokuapp.com) in your browser or by typing `heroku open` on your command line.

+## A few notes

+* We could have made this a static blog generator; however, we would not then be able to restrict login access via the Yale CAS system.
+* You should feel free to customize this blog.
+Indeed, we hope you do---I do not enjoy looking at the same theme all the time.
+* Git branching is a great way to work in your updates during the week.
+You can easily run a second instance of this blog that is the "in-development" branch or similar.